Updated 12th May 2022

 Ask anyone about Penang and they’ll invariably say this: OMG THE FOOD!!!

 I won’t lie.
 It’s pretty much the #1 reason we booked Penang as part of our holiday (or at least, why I’ve been so desperate to get there for the past 10+ years).
-Although you should read this for some Penang activity inspiration.
+Although you should read our complete Penang guide and guide to historical sites in Penang for some Penang activity inspiration.

 When I started to write this post, I couldn’t figure out whether to arrange it in terms of where to eat, or what to eat.
 So I’ve done both.
 If I start repeating myself, that’s why – just scroll through until you find the information you need.
 Most of this information actually relates to George Town, since that’s where most tourists will stay and eat.
 There are some cool options in Batu Ferringhi, but mostly in the resorts – it isn’t the same kind of

 So let’s start our culinary journey around Penang.